-As confederate monuments, statues, and symbols continue to be protested and removed–with many still to go–there is a strong desire to not have these removals be the end of the conversation and resistance to white supremacy and the symbols that uphold and iconize oppression and hatred.
+As confederate monuments, statues, and symbols continue to be protested and removed–with many still to go–there is a strong desire to continue the conversation and resistance to white supremacy and the symbols that uphold and iconize oppression and hatred.
 On Democracy Now, Ta-Nehisi Coates–national correspondent at The Atlantic and author of Between the World and Me— articulates this by saying, “I will say there’s some danger if it simply stops at taking down statues…I support the removal of the statues, but I just want to make sure that we’re not skipping over a conversation by taking down symbols and saying ‘that’s nice; that’s over.'”

 To help facilitate a continued conversation and support progressive action moving forward, “Projecting History” will be taking place in New Orleans on Saturday, August 19 at 7:30 PM.
 Understanding the importance and impact between symbols and systems, “Projecting History” will be literally projecting the stories of people, place, events and movements that have shaped our city.
 It is an event that will tell about our history–the positive and the negative–in hopes to continue conversation and actions toward what we want the identity of New Orleans to be.
 Talking with Bryan C. Lee Jr., one of the five core team members (along with Sue Mobley, Shoshana Gordon, Chris Daemmrich, and John Ludlam) of “Projecting History,” as well as one of the founders of “Paper Monuments” and founder of Colloquate Design, resulted in conversation about city identity, design as protest, and where we can go from here.